landao314/bluetooth_hid_gamepad/readme.md

 This is an example for Bluetooth LE HID device development, which can connect wirelessly to HID hosts including Windows, Mac, Android and iOS systems.
 Bluetooth SIG defines a HID profile that specifies how a device can support HID services over the Bluetooth LE protocol stack using the Generic Attribute Profile.

-This example implements a simple HID keyboard but can be used as a starting point to make any human interface device.
+This example implements a simple HID gamepad but can be used as a starting point to make any human interface device.

 ## HID Introduction